About JF Maddox Foundation

 Our Board & Staff

-From left to right: Tom Maddox, Ann Maddox Utterback, Paul Campbell, Ben Maddox, Susana Arvizu, Catherine Maddox Walton, and John Maddox
+From left to right: Ann Maddox Utterback, John Maddox, Ty Bean, Tom Maddox, Susana Salcido, Catherine Maddox Walton, and Ben Maddox; not pictured: Karen McReynolds

 From left to right: John Maddox, Catherine Maddox, Tom Maddox, Elaine Agather, Ben Maddox, Paul Campbell, Ann Utterback